Table of Contents Contents

 Advantages

-The good thing about bonds is that a lot of them are government bonds.
-This means that they are low risk and you are less likely to lose your money.
-They are also fixed income, so you usually see a biweekly or monthly return.
-This gives you a steady income which isn’t always likely when you are investing in stocks.
+This gives you a steady income, which isn’t always likely when you are investing in stocks.
 Another great advantage to bonds is that you can purchase them as ETFs instead of just individual bonds.
-This means that you can invest them into RRSPs and TFSAs in some cases.
+This means that you can invest them in RRSPs and TFSAs in some cases.

 Disadvantages